Frequently Asked Questions

 What opportunities are available to me after graduating from a Leadership Lackawanna program?

-You can serve on the Leadership Lackawanna Board of Directors or one of our various committees, like the Leadership Alumni Committee.
+You can serve on the Leadership Lackawanna Board of Directors or one of our various committees, like the Events, Selection or Alumni Committee.
 You can join the Alumni and Friends Association and attend events at a discount.
 You can also rely on Leadership Lackawanna for continued networking and leadership development.

 What is the class size?